scala/scala-lang/_posts/2020-11-30-flexible-and-safe-tuples-in-scala3.md

 We see that the compiler tries to infer a common supertype for the elements of the list, in this case `Any`.

-If do the same with tuples, the elements maintain their individual and specific type:
+If we do the same with tuples, the elements maintain their individual and specific type:
 ```scala
 scala> (1, "2", 3.0, List(4))
 val res0: (Int, String, Double, List[Int]) = (1, 2, 3.0, List(4))
 ```
-This behavior is desirable in many cases, for example when we want a function to return two or more values or when we want to use types to decide which transformation to apply to each value.
+This behavior is desirable in many cases, for example when we want a function to return two or more values having different types.

-# How do tuples evolve in Scala 3?
+# How are tuples better in Scala 3?

 ## Size limit